karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.users.insert({name: 'leto', email: 'leto@dune.gov', account: {allowed_gholas: 5, spice_ration: 10}})

+That doesn't mean you should underestimate the power of embedded documents or write them off as something of minor utility.
+Having your data model map directly to your objects makes things a lot simpler and often does remove the need to join.
+This is especially true when you consider that MongoDB lets you query and index fields of an embedded document.

 ### Few or Many Collections ###
 Given that collections don't enforce any schema, it's entirely possible to build a system using a single collection with a mismatch of documents.
 From what I've seen, most MongoDB systems are laid out similarly to what you'd find in a relational system.
 In other words, if it would be a table in a relational database, it'll likely be a collection in MongoDB (many-to-many join tables being an important exception).